EU, AstraZeneca publish redacted contract in vaccine dispute - WTMJ

 Associated Press

-BRUSSELS (AP) — The European Union and AstraZeneca agreed Friday to make public a heavily redacted version of their coronavirus vaccine agreement, which lies at the heart of a dispute over how many shots the pharmaceutical company should be supplying the EU’s 27 nations.
+BRUSSELS (AP) — The European Union and AstraZeneca on Friday made public a heavily redacted version of their coronavirus vaccine agreement, that’s at the heart of a dispute on whether the company will be supplying enough doses to the EU’s 27 nations in coming weeks.

+The EU also introduced tighter rules on exports of COVID-19 vaccines that could hit shipments to nations like the United Kingdom.

 The contract, agreed to last year by the European Commission and the drugmaker, allows the EU’s member countries to buy 300 million doses of the AstraZeneca vaccine, with an option for a further 100 million doses.
 It’s one of several contracts the EU’s executive branch has with vaccine makers to secure a total of more than 2 billion shots.